TGlenn44/omniafortis/README.md

 © 2025 Theodore Glenn.
 All rights reserved.
 OmniaFortis™ is a protected work.
 Unauthorized use, reproduction, or distribution of the codebase is prohibited.

----

-## Built By

-**Theodore Glenn**
-- B.S. in Computer Science & Physics
-- Former D1 Rower
-- Full-stack dev with a mission to build software that makes athletes stronger holistically.